karthik0010/Assuredoc/5-Global/Dataset.md

  ![d5](/DatasetImages/d5.png)

- 8. To add built-in function, click on the definition field of override value column, click on '*f*' button,click on builtin functions, select required function, fill all fields and

- then click on add.
+ 8. To add built-in function, click on the definition field of override value column, click on '*f*' button,click on builtin functions, select required function, fill all fields and then click on add.

  ![d6](/DatasetImages/d6.png)

+ Added function will be displayed on the field.

  ![d7](/DatasetImages/d7.png)